ncatlab/nlab-content/pages/5/3/5/3/3535/content.md

 Philip J. Higgins (born 1926, died March 25, 2015) was a British  mathematician, who  worked in areas of algebra and algebraic topology.
-He is well known for his book
+He is well known for his book on categories and groupoids, and for his collaboration with [[Ronnie Brown]].

 ## Selected writings